cucapra/dahlia/docs/cpp-runnable.md

 important limitations.

 1. Exact bitwidth integer computation is not supported.
 Sized integers get compiled to C++ `int`.
+This affects the semantics of programs that relay on wrap around behavior for sized ints.
 2. `unroll`s do not create any form of parallelism.
 The annotation is compiled away after typechecking.
+This does not affect the semantics, only the performance.
 3. Functions are not inlined.
+This does not affect the semantics, only the performance.

 ## Example